 - Explore different needs you and your employees will have regarding movement within the warehouse, how items will be gathered from various warehouse locations, and what items need to be kept close at hand to complete daily tasks.

-Here are some warehouse setups that consider the functional elements of a well-designed floor plan:
+Here are some warehouse layout examples that consider the functional elements of a well-designed floor plan:

 Aisle Pattern